Growing up, I had a healthy body. I remained active with cheerleading and ate well-balanced meals.

 I feel so proud to have made it through the training for that goal.
 While I learned through the experience that competing doesn’t fulfill me, I loved the experience and learned a lot.
 I trained myself and feel very satisfied with the package I brought to the stage just a year after birth.

-That time definitely challenged me emotionally to go from the extreme of fitness competition fit to no exercise and fearing losing control with my eating again.
+That time definitely challenged me emotionally to go from the extreme of fitness competition to no exercise and fearing losing control with my eating again.
 As I look back, I also know it helped confirm my thoughts on body image and self-worth even more deeply.
-Now, the importance of internal health and wellness means just as much to me as any other part of our physical wellbeing.
+Now, the importance of internal health and wellness means more to me than any other part of our physical well-being.

 Around six months later, I found out I was pregnant.
-This pregnancy was harder, but I made sure to still maintain my fitness level and practice healthy habits.
-The weight still piled on more than before.
-I still lost energy and had much more pain.
+This pregnancy was harder, but I made sure to still maintain my fitness level and practice healthy habits, despite less energy and much more pain.

 I didn’t feel quite like myself, but it was all worth it to welcome my son, Braedon.

 I can’t imagine my life without fitness, a healthy lifestyle, and striving to treat my body well.
 I think we all can achieve so much if we put our hearts into it.
-I’ve come a long way.
-I know you can to!
-And don’t forget – I’m here to help any way I can help.
+I’ve come a long way and I know you can to!
+Always let me know if there is any way I can help.
 We have to support one another!